padmacho/default/www/tutorials/vi/Readme.md

 # Modes
 When you start vi, you are placed in command mode
 ## Command Mode
-You can run commands in command Mode
+You can run commands in command Mode.
+You can search in command mode

     h - move left one character